Skip to Content

 If you are in or plan to visit Indiana to search for topaz specimens, you should begin your journey in the state’s central regions.
 Here, in Brown County, in the area of gravels and glacial drifts, apart from finding topaz, you might also find diamond specimens.

-Another great place to explore is Morgan County because all the regional stream gravels can potentially host topaz specimens and diamonds.
+Morgan County is another great place to explore because all the regional stream gravels can potentially host topaz specimens and diamonds.

 Indiana might not have as many topaz rockhounding locations as other states; however, when you know that the few places it has also have the potential to hide diamonds, apart from topaz, they are worth exploring!

-TIP: For a complete rockhounding guide in Indiana, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Indiana.

 Topaz U.S. Rockhounding Sites Honorable Mentions